 - Read about the forest stewardship plan for climate change action

-Compliance and Enforcement (C&E) is the law enforcement arm of the natural resource sector.
-Its main purpose is to make sure that a variety of resource management laws are being followed on and in our public lands, water and forests; and to take action where there is non-compliance.
-Natural resources officers actively patrol, inspect, investigate and enforce a broad cross-section of resource management laws.
+The main purpose of C&E is to make sure that resource management laws are being followed on and in our public lands, water and forests and to take action where non-compliance occurs.
+Natural resources officers and conservation officers actively patrol, inspect, investigate and enforce a broad cross-section of resource management laws.

 Maintaining healthy forests is critical to our province’s environmental and economic well being.
 The province dedicates a great deal of time and energy to keeping our forests thriving—from an in-depth exploration of the effects of the mountain pine beetle, to seed research and tree breeding.